 The event was for the school's Formation Day for February.

 Racist graffiti specifically targeting black students and a swastika drawing were found on the boys bathroom walls two years ago.
-Then in February 2016, during a basketball game between Andrean and Catholic-school rival Bishop Noll Institute, in Hammond, students from both schools engaged in racially charged chants, upsetting parents and some students.
+Then in February 2016, during a basketball game between Andrean and Catholic-school rival Bishop Noll Institute, in Hammond, students from Andrean engaged in racially charged chants, upsetting parents and some students.